Looking for Alcatraz tickets? Alcatraz Tour Packages are available on this website and GuideYou.com.

 To avoid disappointment, purchase Alcatraz tickets well in advance.
 In summer months and on holiday weekends, Alcatraz sells out as early as 3-4 weeks in advance.
 On days when the Alcatraz tour is sold out, consider a bay cruise which passes close to the island for photos.

-Be aware that to reach the cellhouse visitors must walk up a steep hill.
+It is a steep hill to reach the cellhouse.
 The distance from the dock to the cellhouse is approximately 1/4 mile and equivalent to a 13-story climb.
 Visitors unable to make this climb may take advantage of an hourly electric shuttle.

 A self-guide brochure of Alcatraz Island (printed in English, Spanish, Italian, Spanish, German or Japanese) is available at the dock for a small fee.